jsamperv/crom.app/readme.md

 # crom.app
 ## Introduction
 Aplication for CROM rol and games club.
 Initially a library of items where an
-authenticated user can see the list of games, reserve one or take it home  (TAB1)
+authenticated user can see as a list, lend one and take it home.
+(TAB1)

 Also, the user can edit profile: name, email and password; and settings: dark
 mode, language (es, ca).
 (TAB2)